Data Centre Tiers – All there is to know

 Some of the best-known are:

-- TIA-942: is a standard developed by the Telecommunications Industry Association (TIA), which defines four classification levels for data centres, according to their ability to withstand failures and interruptions.
+- TIA-942 is a standard developed by the Telecommunications Industry Association (TIA), which defines four classification levels for data centres, according to their ability to withstand failures and interruptions.
 The levels are a) Tier I (basic), b) Tier II (redundant), c) Tier III (competitor), and d) Tier IV (fault tolerant).

-- Uptime Institute: is an independent organization that offers certifications for data centres based on the same levels as TIA-942 but with more rigorous and comprehensive criteria.
+- Uptime Institute is an independent organization that offers certifications for data centres based on the same levels as TIA-942 but with more rigorous and comprehensive criteria.
 In addition to evaluating the design and construction of the facilities, Uptime Institute also verifies the operation and maintenance of the data centres through periodic audits.

 - ISO/IEC 27001 is an international standard that establishes the requirements for an information security management system (ISMS).
 It aims to ensure that data centres protect the data of their customers and partners by following best practices in access control, encryption, backup, incident prevention, and emergency response.